FREQUENTLY ASKED QUESTIONS

 Q. Could my water well be harmed?

-A. Each drilling application is examined on an individual basis by trained technical staff at Ohio Department of Natural Resources, Division of Mineral Resources Management (DMRM) to identify the deepest source of underground drinking water.
+A. Each drilling application is examined on an individual basis by trained technical staff at Ohio Department of Natural Resources (ODNR) to identify the deepest source of underground drinking water.
 A casing plan is then designed to protect the aquifers.
-Steel casing is installed in the well and cemented under the supervision of highly trained industry experts as well as inspectors from DMRM.
-In the rare instance that a water supply should become contaminated or diminished as a result of drilling, Ohio law requires that the Operator of the well replace the water supply.
+Steel casing is installed in the well and cemented under the supervision of highly trained industry experts as well as inspectors from ODNR.
+In the highly unlikely instance that a water supply should become contaminated or diminished as a result of drilling, Ohio law requires that the operator of the well replace the water supply.

 Q. What if my neighbors lease their property and I don’t want to?